Jogi (2022 film): Reception

-Anuj Kumar of The Hindu said "Diljit has a knack for generating an emotional bond with the audience but somehow he gravitates towards roles that are spotless and characters that could do no wrong.
+Deepa Gahlot of Rediff.com gave the film 3.5/5 stars and noted, "Jogi is a slice of current history, and unlike another recent film that does not need to be named, never resorts to sensationalism.
+It is the story of good overcoming evil, which is what keeps hope alive in dark times."
+A critic from Bollywood Hungama gave 3 out of 5 stars and wrote, "Jogi feature a moving tale in a sensitive yet mainstream manner and rests on brilliant performances."
+Anuj Kumar of The Hindu said, "Diljit has a knack for generating an emotional bond with the audience but somehow he gravitates towards roles that are spotless and characters that could do no wrong.
 Here, even in the love story, it is the girl (Amyra Dastur) who is almost held guilty for falling in love with Jogi and coming in between two friends.
 Diljit is trying to be a hero in a film where there could be none and Zafar allows him that space."
-Aman Wadhwa's 3.5 star review for DNA India stated that "The Ali Abbas Zafar directorial must be commended for its take on inter-religious harmony and for demonstrating how friendship, togetherness, and hope win over in troubled times."
-Abhimanyu Mathur of Hindustan Times said "If there is any doubt about Diljit Dosanjh's acting skills, Jogi should clear them once and for all.
+Aman Wadhwa's 3.5 star review for DNA India stated, "The Ali Abbas Zafar directorial must be commended for its take on inter-religious harmony and for demonstrating how friendship, togetherness, and hope win over in troubled times."
+Abhimanyu Mathur of Hindustan Times said, "If there is any doubt about Diljit Dosanjh's acting skills, Jogi should clear them once and for all.
 The singer-turned-actor delivers one of the best onscreen performances by a Bollywood leading man in recent times, bringing out vulnerability rarely seen in commercial Hindi cinema.
 He is deftly supported by a strong support cast and director Ali Abbas Zafar's sensitive touch."

-Harmeet Shah Singh of India Today, who had witnessed the 1984 riots when he was age 10 stated "For all its flaws and characteristic Bollywoodism, Jogi still serves as a relevant production for the Netflix generation.
+Harmeet Shah Singh of India Today, who had witnessed the 1984 riots when he was age 10 stated, "For all its flaws and characteristic Bollywoodism, Jogi still serves as a relevant production for the Netflix generation.
 It may not be one of the best classic historical films produced cerebrally, but the movie is still a meaningful step in educating the present breed about the toll hatred afflicts on humanity and the scars it leaves behind."
-Manik Sharma of Firstpost wrote "Jogi has the tools and the material to create something harrowingly difficult to watch and yet impossible to look away from.
+Manik Sharma of Firstpost wrote, "Jogi has the tools and the material to create something harrowingly difficult to watch and yet impossible to look away from.
 Instead, it settles for a mushy story that functions like an unearned, unnecessary twist."
-Shubhra Gupta's 1.5 star review for The Indian Express stated "In the way 'Jogi' uses Bollywoodian melodrama as its chief operating instrument, it serves only to undercut the tragedy, making it less than it was."
+Shubhra Gupta's 1.5 star review for The Indian Express stated, "In the way 'Jogi' uses Bollywoodian melodrama as its chief operating instrument, it serves only to undercut the tragedy, making it less than it was."